abrotman/related-domains-by-dns/rdbd.md

 the original domain (a.com->b.com->c.com->d.com).
 The Secondary and Parent SHOULD attempt to keep the link direct and limited to a single lookup, but it is understood this may not always be possible.

+# IANA Considerations

+## RDBD RRTYPE

+This document uses a new DNS RR type, RDBD.
+Not yet allocated by IANA.

 {backmatter}